 - Sampling Procedures

-- Beginning in summer 2006, the KCCS began an exhaustive effort to identify a master list of congregations in Kent County.
+- Beginning in summer 2006, the KCCS began an exhaustive effort to identify a master list of congregations in Kent County, Michigan.
 Grand Valley CRI and RDV Corporation staff and volunteers canvassed roads and walkable districts in over 300 square miles of the county, focusing on lower-income areas first.
 This search located many previously undocumented congregations.
 Meanwhile, Calvin CSR staff built a database and consolidated lists from multiple sources, including GRACE’s directory, denominational lists, Yellow Pages and religious marketing mailing lists.
 The resulting list included over 900 possible congregations.
 Pursuing interviews helped to delete hundreds of outdated records and add 47 new congregations.
 A master list of 720 congregations was finalized as of December 2007.

 - Principal Investigators